 It’s standard to pay these gratuities, as it supports the staff onboard and rewards crew members for high-quality service.
 Gratuities are technically optional, although it’s not recommended to remove or adjust these charges.
 If you have any concerns with this rate, it’s best to consult Guest Services onboard.

 Like all cruise lines, Carnival has a strict smoking policy to ensure the safety of all passengers.
 Fire is the biggest threat to cruise ships, so these rules are enforced.

 On Carnival’s ships, smoking is only allowed in designated outdoor areas and in the casino.
-You are not allowed to smoke on your private balcony - and you could be fined or kicked off if you break this rule.
+You are not allowed to smoke on your private balcony, and you could be fined up to $500 per violation or kicked off if you break this rule.
 These smoking policies also apply to electronic cigarettes and vapes.

 Carnival states, “Illegal drugs, including marijuana, on cruise ships and at cruise terminals, is prohibited.
 While marijuana may be legal in some states.
 We are required to follow federal law, irrespective of the law in the state where you may be boarding your ship”.

 Those using medical marijuana will need to bring alternative therapies onboard, as even medical marijuana is not allowed.
 Guess who violate this will be fined and could be forced to disembark.